-Though fart-lovers aren’t necessarily into poo-play, it’s certainly a risk when forcing out a hard-won toot.
+Though fart-lovers aren’t necessarily into scat play, it’s certainly a risk when forcing out a fart.

-The Psychology: Erotic fart-sniffing falls under olfactophilia (a love of scents), something that underlies our love of perfume.
+The Psychology of This Unusual Fetish: Erotic fart-sniffing falls under olfactophilia (a love of scents), something that underlies our love of perfume.
 Neuropsychologists agree that the olfactory (smelling) nerves can create potent mental associations; more than any other of the five senses, a single scent can recall long-forgotten memories quickly and powerfully.
 Humans developed their evolutionary sense of smell as a way to attract sexual partners and repel us from toxic foods.

 Fetish psychologist Dr. Mark Griffiths notes that most eproctophiliacs are straight men, and that attraction to farts undoubtedly comes from behavioral conditioning.
-By most accounts, eproctophiliacs are subs—you don’t often hear about “farting tops” who get turned on by farting on others.
+By most accounts, eproctophiliacs are subs — you don’t often hear about “farting tops” who get turned on by farting on others.
 But the eroticism isn’t exclusively humiliation-based.
-Some people love farting’s brazenness and raunchiness, but tooting also requires a degree of vulnerability and humanity (the only people who never fart are cold, unfeeling robots).
-Also, farts are a special gift: They’re always self-made and have a uniquely personal (albeit funky) style.
+Some people love farting’s brazenness and raunchiness, but farting also requires a degree of vulnerability and humanity (the only people who never fart are cold, unfeeling robots).
+Also, farts are a special gift: They’re always self-made and have a uniquely personal “style.”

 As with most fetishes, eproctophilia has its own unique history, including a timeless appreciation for lowbrow fart jokes in cartoons and film (just check out these Japanese scrolls of illustrated fart battles).
 Our shared history of fart appreciation spans from the Innu culture’s fart god, Matshikapeau, whose farts controlled animals and contained secret messages, to the fin de siecle “fartiste” Le Pétomane, who famously played an ocarina with his farts at the legendary Moulin Rouge.